GoHypernet/Galileo-sdk/docs/src/missions.rst

 .. image:: images/missions_create_file_button.png

-Select one or more files to add to your Mission environment.
-Once they upload, they will appear in the Mission home page as show below.
+Select one or more files from your file explorer to add to your Mission environment.
+Once the file(s) upload, they will appear in the Mission home page as show below.

 .. image:: images/missions_file_viewer.png